krfdoc/krfdoc.github.io/_posts/2023-06-15-pfsense_wireguard.md

 ```

 * Then run `cat privatekey` and copy it so we can put it in to the server config file.
+* or run `cat publickey` which is needed for setting up peer in pfSense

 * Create the /etc/wireguard/youtube.conf:
 `nano /etc/wireguard/"urconfigname".conf`